MicrosoftDocs/win32/desktop-src/SecCrypto/digital-messages.md

 ---
-Description: A message will be defined as any data that has been encoded. ms.assetid: f48f0458-6e27-4ef4-8bf2-949b41d414a2
+description: A message will be defined as any data that has been encoded. ms.assetid: f48f0458-6e27-4ef4-8bf2-949b41d414a2
 title: Digital Messages
 ms.topic: article